Finance Definition: Finance Industry, Skills & Jobs

-A very broad term, finance is the study, management, or almost any activity relating to money.
+Finance covers the study and management of money, as well as almost any activity relating to money.
 Finance is a large industry, encompassing lending, banking, forecasting, investing, and a large breadth of other matters related to the distribution and trading of financial assets.
 Our guide will provide you with some resources to make sure you're up-to-date in the world of finance and how it functions in the tech industry today.

-As long as currency is exchanged, the financial industry will continue to flourish — but the introduction of emerging, cutting edge technologies has opened up unprecedented frontiers for financial growth.
-The Bureau of Labor Statistics predicts that opportunities for employment in the finance sector will grow at a 30 percent rate until 2024, and the financial research organization Opimas discovered that around 35 percent of those new job postings are for tech professionals and data scientists.
+As long as currency is exchanged, the financial industry will continue to flourish.
+The Bureau of Labor Statistics predicts overall employment for business and financial occupations will grow by roughly 7 percent between 2021 and 2031, resulting in an estimated 715,100 new jobs.
+The financial research organization Opimas discovered that around 35 percent of new job postings are for tech professionals and data scientists.

 The exponential growth in tech-related finance positions can be attributed to the growth of global capital as a whole.
-Innovations in fintech have leveled the international economic playing field, making it possible for the United States to compete against countries like China and Korea in the same markets.
-It has been estimated that there are over three million e-commerce companies headquartered across the globe, but that number doesn't begin to represent the innumerable ways that businesses, organizations and individuals exchange money digitally.
+It has been estimated that there are over 3 million e-commerce companies headquartered across the globe, but that number doesn't begin to represent the innumerable ways that businesses, organizations and individuals exchange money digitally.
 As more players in the global economy move online, financial institutions need to be able to manage and transfer massive amounts of money both online and in person.

 Noteworthy Fintech Companies

-According to Investopedia, the average salary for financial advisors hovers around $87,850, but in many cities like Chicago, Boston and Seattle the average salary climbs above the $110,000 range.
-A big factor in determining the average salary for a finance professional is demand — for instance, in a city as bustling and competitive as New York, a financial analyst or advisor can enjoy a salary around the $120,000 range, which is far above the overall national salary average of $74,000.
+A big factor in determining the average salary for a finance professional can be demand.
+For instance, in a city as bustling and competitive as New York, a higher-level job such as senior financial analyst can enjoy an average base salary of $108,313, compared to an overall national base salary average of $102,570.